marcoms/btcwatch/README.md

 About
 -----

-btcwatch is a program that will allow its users to view the current exchange rate of the popular cryptocurrency Bitcoin in multiple currencies.
+btcwatch views and monitors the current exchange rate of the popular cryptocurrency Bitcoin in multiple currencies.

 Dependencies
 ------------